 1 ounce cherry syrup, cracked ice to fill glass, and then pour in grape juice to fill glass.
 Price—8 ounce glass, 10 cents.

 1 ounce pineapple syrup, 1 teaspoonful powdered sugar, 1/2 glass shaved ice.
 Add carbonated water, shake, strain into 8-ounce glass and fill with carbonated water, coarse stream; stir again, and add a piece of pineapple or some crushed pineapple.
-Add a small amount of lemon juice.
+Add a small amount of lemon juice, and a sprig of mint for garnish.
 Price—10 ounces, 10 cents.

 1 ounce maple syrup, 1/2 ounce vanilla syrup, 1/2 glassful shaved ice.
 Rub the rim of a tall frappe glass with a piece of orange and dip the rim of the glass into powdered sugar, which will adhere to it.

-For this frozen drink recipe, shake the syrup and ice, using a heavy glass and a shaker, pour carefully into the frappe glass so as not to wash off the crusting sugar, and fill to about half an inch of the tip with plain soda water.
+For this popular non alcoholic slush recipe, shake the syrup and ice, using a heavy glass and a shaker, pour carefully into the frappe glass so as not to wash off the crusting sugar, and fill to about half an inch of the tip with plain soda water.
 Add a slice of orange.
 Serve with paper napkin and straws.
 Price—10 cents.